sieadev/unifi4j/README.md

 # Unifi4J

 Java client for the **Unifi Network** API with a reactive-style API.
-Typed responses, optional insecure SSL for self-hosted controllers, and a simple service registry.

 **Requirements:** Java 21+